 The project focus must be on natural resources and environmental issues, including the study of property rights.
 Whatever the nature of the projects, all Fellows are expected to give at least one seminar at PERC.
 Lone Mountain Fellows are expected to interact with other PERC scholars and fellows while in residence, and it is intended that the fellowship period be thought of as an opportunity to either establish or strengthen a continuing relationship with PERC.

 Stipends for Lone Mountain Fellows vary with the nature of the work, duration of residence at PERC, and the Fellow's qualifications.
-For example, some fellows will be funded to spend a few days at PERC; others will spend a month or two in residence, and will receive commensurate support.
-There may even be some instances in which a fellow's funding will be an important salary supplement during a sabbatical semester or year spent at PERC.
+A minimum stay for Lone Mountain Fellows is typically two weeks, while some fellowships extend for three months; stipend support is commensurate with the length of stay.
+Fellows usually visit during the summer.
+There may be instances in which a fellow's funding will be an important salary supplement during a sabbatical semester or year spent at PERC.
 Fellows are responsible for their own travel, living arrangements, and living expenses.
 Timing of stipend payments varies with the circumstances of the fellowship, although in every instance 25 percent of the stipend is withheld until completion of the final project, generally expected by Dec.
 31 of the year in which the fellowship is undertaken.